icons

 Step 1: Assembling Cleaning Tools and Safety Gear

 Prepare for the cleaning process by collecting all necessary equipment.
-This should include a ladder, safety harness, gloves, soft bristle brush, garden hose, mild detergent, squeegee, and a soft cloth.
+This should include a ladder, safety harness, gloves, soft-bristle brush, garden hose, mild detergent, squeegee, and a soft cloth.
 Prioritising your safety with the correct gear is just as crucial as the cleaning itself.

 Step 2: Safely Shutting Down the Solar Panel System

-Ensuring safety by shutting down the solar panel system
+safely shutting down the solar panel system

 Before any cleaning begins, ensure that the solar panel system is completely turned off.
 This is a critical safety step to prevent any electrical incidents.
 Consult the manufacturer's manual for detailed shutdown procedures.